semgrep/semgrep-docs/docs/writing-rules/experiments/extract-mode.md

 ## Limitations of extract mode

-Currently, extract mode does not support additional processing for the extracted text, such as unescaping strings, which might be useful for some applications like Jupyter Notebooks.
+Although extract mode supports JSON array decoding via the `json` key, it does not support other additional processing for the extracted text, such as unescaping strings, which might be useful for some other applications.

 While extract mode can help to enable rules which try and track taint across a language boundary within a file, taint rules cannot have a source and sink split across the original file and extracted text.